 She goes on to describe her mother’s skills as a homemaker, ‘She always recreated my bedroom – the same bed, pictures, patchwork quilt, my prized ornaments, and assorted pony rosettes.’

 Most enduring of all for Victoria though was the mix of exotic aromas.
 ‘The scents that greeted me when I walked through the door that told me I was home.
-The mix included my mother’s sandalwood burning incense along with the smell of tobacco, the waft of her signature scent, ‘Caleche’ by Hermes, freshly ground coffee, sweet peas, (her favourite flowers that she grew where ever we lived) and the Trumper’s of Jermyn Street hair oil my father wore.’
+The mix included my mother’s sandalwood burning incense along with the smell of tobacco, the waft of her signature scent, ‘Caleche’ by Hermes, freshly ground coffee, sweet peas, (her favorite flowers that she grew where ever we lived), and the Trumper’s of Jermyn Street hair oil my father wore.’

 Victoria learned the secret of an individual scent, a scent that belongs to nothing and no one but yourself.
 ‘I loved Coco Chanel’s decision to make a perfume that smells like nothing else but also becomes instantly recognisable, a signature scent.’

 Victoria has never been interested in associating herself with brands, always seeking a fragrance that didn’t exist, always wanting to create something of her own.
 Her work as an interior decorator and a writer of a successful cookery book has contributed to a constant refining of her interest in creating fragrance.
 The candles are a new departure, and more is to come.
 A purist to the last, she wears little manufactured scent, just a dash of pepper/sweet raw vanilla and no other fragrance.
-Her personal favourite smells include, ‘baking, marker pens, new shoes in a box, wood smoke, rain on a garden, white flowers and my memories’.
+Her personal favourite smells include, ‘baking, marker pens, new shoes in a box, Pepto Bismol, wood smoke, rain on a garden, white flowers and my memories’.

 Victoria has two sons and lives in London.